filipemcg/entra/README.md

 ### How to use

-The program assumes that you have a directory `~/.entra` with a fire `credentials` With the following structure:
+The program assumes that you have a directory `~/.entra` with a file `credentials` Credentials should have the following structure:
 ```
 [myapp]
 tenantId=<azuread-tenant>